 Increased efficiency cannot come at the expense of quality.
 Consolidation of services may mean that certain areas or laboratories are sometimes unmanned, but automated monitoring ensures that managers still have total control.
 For example, if temperatures move beyond set parameters, immediate alerts are sent to managers and other staff, enabling them to take fast action.
 As monitoring continues on a 24/7 basis, managers can see precise, real-time readings and take pre-emptive action to investigate rises or falls in temperature before parameters are breached.

 3. Compliance with best practice processes

-Standardising processes is a key way of increasing efficiency.
+Standardising processes is a way of increasing efficiency.
 Indeed, Lord Carter’s review found that hospitals could save £5 billion per year if they all followed best practice when it came to operational procedures and ways of working.
 Ensuring staff understand exactly how they should be carrying out their roles can be particularly difficult if they are spread between different sites.
-Digital work management technology, which uses interactive handheld devices to guide employees through specific processes, helps to drive consistency and best practice.
+Connected work management technology, which uses interactive handheld devices to guide employees through specific processes, helps to drive consistency and best practice.
 This technology also provides a time-stamped, digital record of activities, stored in the cloud and easily accessible to managers.
 This reinforces real-time control and ensures that any compliance issues are immediately flagged.